Polkadot-Blockchain-Academy/pba-content/syllabus/00-Security/Web3UserCentricSecurity.md

 Notes:

-In this case, what risks ( things that can go wron g) we need to be aware?
+In this case, which risks ( things that can go wrong ) we need to be aware?
 That someone else has access to our keys?
-They are compromised.
-Or that we cannot access back our keys becuase we cannot access them or they are noted/stores wrong.
-By our fault or others.
+Then they are compromised.
+Or that we cannot access back our keys becuase we cannot access them or they are noted/stored wrongly.
+By our fault or others fault.

 But - what are these keys?